-Imidacloprid is an active ingredient in roach killers such as Invict Gold Gel (about 2.15%) and it has features that make it almost similar to nicotine.
+Imidacloprid is an active ingredient in roach killers such as Invicta Gold Gel (about 2.15%), and it has features that make it almost similar to nicotine.
 Imidacloprid works through ingestion and contact.

-Imidacloprid will block the nicotinergic (the neuronal pathway) that mainly causes acetylcholine accumulation, paralysis and eventually the roach dies.
+Imidacloprid will block the nicotinic (the neuronal pathway) that mainly causes acetylcholine accumulation, paralysis, and eventually, the roach dies.

-MetaActiveTM is a strong insecticide ingredient that’s great for a wide range of roaches such as Asian, Australian, and German roaches.
-Its mainly used in the home, commercial and industry roach control particularly where the bugs have grown resistant to the available bug baits.
+MetaActiveTM is a potent insecticide ingredient that’s great for many roaches, such as Asian, Australian, and German roaches.
+Its mainly used in the home, commercial, and industry roach control, mostly where the bugs have grown resistant to the available bug baits.

-The roaches that roam in your house searching food and water will eat Combat and spread it to the rest of the population in the nests.
+The roaches that roam in your house searching for food and water will eat Combat and spread it to the rest of the nests’ population.
 The roaches spread the poising through feces, sputum, and carcass.

 Place the roach baits in areas that roaches frequent, mix peanut butter and boric acid to make a trap cake for roaches, pour diatomaceous earth in areas where roaches will be moving, remove all water sources or clogs in the apartment.

 Further, you may use the gel to fight roaches on pipes that act as an entry into your house.
-Bait strip will be effective to place under shelves and the garbage lids since they have an adhesive area to allow easy concealment from pets and kids.
+Bait strips will be useful to place under shelves and the garbage lids since they have an adhesive area to allow easy concealment from pets and kids.